 Transfer ownership of Databricks SQL objects

-This article shows how to transfer ownership of a query, dashboard, or alert using the UI or Permissions REST API.
+This article shows how to transfer ownership of a SQL warehouse, query, dashboard, or alert using the UI or Permissions REST API.

 Transfer ownership using the UI